maduhu/Documentation/LevelOneClient/Ports.md

 ## Links to working implementations
 This document links to the working API specifications in swagger or RAML.
-Since machine names may change, use the current [machine reference](../AWS/Infrastructure/machines.md) to get the DNS name or IP address of the appropriate portal server.
+Since machine names may change, use the current [machine reference](../AWS/Infrastructure/machines.md) to get the DNS name or IP address of the appropriate Level One Client server.
 For example, **integrate-dfsp1** was **ec2-35-163-231-111.us-west-2.compute.amazonaws.com** when this was written.

 For the DFSP API links, use the [DFSP Port Guide](../DFSP/README.md#default-ports) to get the ports and link.